You can make a difference for someone doing it tough.

 Women and girls have received an #ItsInTheBag Donation since 2015

-Your donation will give the gift of love this Christmas to people like Anna.
+Your donation will give the gift of love to people like Anna.

 A mother in her thirties, (let’s call her Anna) contacted Share the Dignity to thank us so much for the kind gift herself and her teenage daughter had received.
 She and her 13-year-old daughter received an #itsinthebag Christmas appeal donation.